crusher-dev/docsv2/docs/getting-started/what-is-crusher.md

-Product team use crusher for variety of use cases
+Team use crusher for variety of use cases, like:

 1.) **Developers looking to ship software fast**, without waiting for QA approval or fixing bugs again and again.